igorline/slither_wiki/Detector-Documentation.md

 Bob calls `setDestination` and `withdraw`.
 As a result he withdraws the contract's balance.

 ### Recommendation
-Ensure that an arbitrary user cannot withdraw unauthorize funds.
+Ensure that an arbitrary user cannot withdraw unauthorized funds.

 ## Controlled Delegatecall
 ### Configuration